 - Rectangle: 180 x 150 px

 For more information, visit the IAB Ad Units Guidelines.

-You will find the most popular sizes in our banner ad maker , and lots of templates for them.
-You will also find some spacial banner ad sizes for Facebook:
+You will find the most standard banner sizes in our banner ad maker , and lots of templates for them.
+You will also find some special banner ad sizes for Facebook:

 - Facebook ads: 600 x 315